top of page

 Here are a few reasons why millennials are aging faster than previous generations:

-Chronic Stress: We’re juggling multiple deadlines at work, worrying about bills, and scrolling through social media, comparing our lives to others.
+We’re juggling multiple deadlines at work, worrying about bills, and scrolling through social media, comparing our lives to others.
 This constant pressure creates a perfect storm of chronic stress.

-Practices to adopt to age gracefully:
+Practices to adopt to age gracefully

 1. The Power of Music in Aging